Remembering who we are through presence, practice, and community.

 ~ Suzuki Roshi

-Practice is learning to recognize—in what Thich Nhat Hanh called “the sunlight of awareness”—our historical selves.
+Practice is learning to recognize, in what Thich Nhat Hanh called “the sunlight of awareness,” our historical selves.
 This recognition creates the conditions for something else to emerge.
-We are imbued with a deeply happy presence—one that is, and senses itself to be, sufficient, whole, undefended, appreciative, spontaneous, unique, and free.
+We are imbued with a deeply happy presence.
+The human heart-mind can sense itself to be sufficient, whole, undefended, appreciative, spontaneous, unique, and free.

-Practice is discovering ourselves, learning to love what we find, and noticing what happens next.
+We can learn about ourselves, learn to love what we find, and notice what happens next.
 This is very different from trying to think nice thoughts.
 For most people, this takes time and commitment.
 The commitment is not should-based; it’s based on longing and love.

-As we listen to our longing, we unearth a presence that uproots the causes and conditions of suffering.
-Life becomes less about demands and expectations, and more about curiosity—and about the spontaneity and creativity of our innate intelligence.
+As we listen to our longing, we uproot the causes and conditions of stress or suffering.
+Life becomes less about demands and expectations, and more about curiosity and the creativity of our innate intelligence.

 We become less certain and more available.
-This availability is a sacred doorway—a portal into awakening to our truer selves—where the difficulties of being human can be metabolized, and the beauty and potential of being human can appear.
-This awakening, in turn, becomes a gift to others and to the world.
+This availability is a sacred doorway, a portal into awakening to our truer selves.
+Here the difficulties of being human can be metabolized, and the beauty and potential of being human can appear.

 Adam Moskowitz